shakibaam/wildclaims/Generation/README.md

 3. **Mapping Predictions**
    - Aligns results back into the CSV.
-   - Adds a new column with classifier predictions (default: `Major`, or user-specified).
+   - Adds a new column with classifier predictions (default: `Majer`, or user-specified).

 **How to Run**
 ```bash